Frequently Asked Questions

 How do I pick my courses for Science One?

-Science One is on a standard time table (STT).
-Each STT included all Biology, Chemistry, Physics and Math lectures; Physics and Chemistry Labs; and Science One Tutorials for both Term 1 and Term 2.
-If you’ve accepted a spot in Science One, you’ll be allowed to register for one of 3 standard time tables.
-When it’s your time to register, simply register for the Standard Time Table that you prefer.
+When you join Science One, you choose a single course, SCIE001.
+SCIE001 is on a standard time table (STT), with three available STT options, depending on when labs and tutorials take place.
+Each STT includes all Biology, Chemistry, Mathematics and Physics lectures and tutorials, as well as Physics and Chemistry Labs for both Term 1 and Term 2.
+When it is time to register, all you need to do is to choose the Standard Time Table that you prefer.
 You’ll also want to pick your electives at this time as well, as courses tend to fill up.

 What is expected of students admitted to Science One?